CSC207-UofT/course-project-group-047-1/phase0/CRC/AccountManager.md

-AccountManager
+Class name: AccountManager

-responsibility:
+Responsibilities:

-Store customers and deliverymen account registered in this store in a collection.
+* Store customers and deliverymen accounts registered in this store in a collection.

-variables:

-customerAccounts, deliverymenAccounts

-collaborators:
+Collaborators:
+* Customer

-Customer, DeliveryPeople
+* DeliveryPeople

+Variables:
+* customerAccounts
+* deliverymenAccounts